-At the heart of the MDiv program is Ministry Formation, a process of learning ministry by doing and reflecting upon ministry, to which the whole curricular program contributes.
+During the Ministry Formation sequence, students are exposed to the process of learning ministry by doing and reflecting upon ministry.
 Ministry Formation features two supervised ministry experiences in different settings:

 - A nine-month part-time ministry placement during the second (middler) year